radiorabe/rabe-zabbix/README.md

 ## Stacks

-Every host within Zabbix gets a specifc stack template assigned according to its role.
+Every host within Zabbix gets a specific stack template assigned according to its role.
 The stack exactly defines the setup of this host and will be re-used if there is more than one host with the same role.